mongeoroo/git_pneumonia/README.md

          you can train your model for training dataset by this code

 * #### heatmap:
-         show heatmap for model1 and 2
+         show heatmap for model 1 and 2
          the heatmap applied to "childhood-pneumonia-1.jpg" is like below. and you can apply your data to this model by changing the path which is in the main block.
 ![heatmap](https://github.com/mongeoroo/git_pneumonia/blob/master/image/heatmap.png)